-- The categories of personal information being collected; and
+- (a) The categories of personal information being collected; and

-- The purposes for which each category of personal information will be used
+- (b) The purposes for which each category of personal information will be used

-- As of January 1, 2020, a business’s employees and applicants will have a private right of action under the CPPA (see Section 1798.150) if their personal data is disclosed or stolen as a result of the business’s violation of its duty to implement and maintain reasonable security practices and procedures to protect the personal information
+3) A business’s employees and applicants have a private right of action under the CCPA (see Section 1798.150) IF their personal data is disclosed or stolen as a result of the business’s violation of its duty to implement and maintain reasonable security practices and procedures to protect the personal information.

 Where does Greenhouse come in?

-Notably, a business will not be required to comply with its employees' or applicants’ requests to access or delete or opt out of the sale of their personal information until 2023.
-Nonetheless, Greenhouse already has built-in functionality that gives our customers the ability, at their option, to delete an applicant’s personal information or provide a “candidate packet” that contains all of an applicant’s personal information.
+To help you comply with the CCPA’s requirements in (2) above, Greenhouse has built-in functionality that gives our customers the ability, at their option, to delete an applicant’s personal information or provide a “candidate packet” that contains all of an applicant’s personal information.

-Regarding Greenhouse’s security practices and procedures, we take our obligation to keep our customers’ data safe and secure very seriously and adhere to industry standard best practices, including maintaining SOC2, ISO27001, and ISO2771 certifications.
+As for the CCPA’s requirement in (3) above regarding security practices and procedures, Greenhouse takes our obligation to keep our customers’ data safe and secure very seriously and we adhere to industry standard best practices, including maintaining SOC2, ISO27001, and ISO27701 certifications.